BookStackApp/website/content/docs/admin/updates.md

 sudo systemctl restart apache2
 ```

-You may also need to [update composer](#updating-composer) to be compatible with php8.2.
+You may also need to [update composer](#updating-composer) to be compatible with PHP 8.2.

 **Logical Theme System Event Change** - The `commonmark_environment_configure` event argument and return type has changed.
 Please [see the event definition](https://github.com/BookStackApp/BookStack/blob/b88b1bef2c0cf74627c5122b656dfabc2d5f23ee/app/Theming/ThemeEvents.php#L63-L71) to understand the new types.